Danxx26hub/iacCourseassign/README.md

 ## Instructions

 1. Clone this repo by typing "git clone https://github.com/Danxx26hub/iacCourseassign.git"
-2. You will have a folder called iacCourassign, cd into the this folder.
+2. You will have a folder called iacCourseassign, cd into the this folder.
 3. find the Packer json file and enter your credentials for Azure.
 4. You will need to create a "Service Principal" account
 5. You can find those using the Azure portal or the Azure CLI.